-When you buy a motorcycle, the normally come with a manual which guide you as to when you should replace your sprockets and chains.
+When you buy a motorcycle, they normally come with a manual which guides you as to when you should replace your sprockets and chains.

 You can also get expert advice from mechanics and auto-shops on how spaced out your replacement cycle should be.

 If the chain produces strange noises when there is motion, then this is an indicator of internal friction.
 Consider replacing the chain if you experience this.

 Some moderate chain noise is normal but if you notice that your motorcycle chain is much louder than normal, this could indicate a serious issue.
 You should inspect your chain after noticing any loud rattling or grinding as it could indicate a damaged chain that needs to be replaced.